cfw-guide/dsi.cfw.guide/docs/zh_CN/troubleshooting.md

 To fix this, open [NAND Title Manager (NTM)](https://github.com/Epicpkmn11/NTM/releases), and select `Fix FAT copy mismatch`.

-If the issue persists, try this:
-1. Mount your NAND backup with [ninfs](https://github.com/ihaveamac/ninfs/releases), and enable the `Allow writing` option
-1. Once your NAND backup is mounted, mount `twl_main.img`.
-If you are using Windows, you can use [OSFMount](https://www.osforensics.com/tools/mount-disk-images.html) to mount the image
-1. Unmount `twl_main.img`, then unmount the NAND backup in ninfs If the NAND was saved, follow [Restoring NAND](restoring-nand) and continue with [Installing Unlaunch](installing-unlaunch).

 ### 在使用 Unlaunch启动"LAUNCHER"时没有声音或启动画面

-Unlaunch的开发者(nocash) 默认修补背景音频和引导。 You can regain these effects by [reinstalling Unlaunch](installing-unlaunch) using TWiLight Menu++, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).
+The developer of Unlaunch (nocash) has intentionally patched out the background audio and boot-splash by default.
+You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) using TWiLight Menu++ with "Launcher Patches" disabled on the Unlaunch page of TWiLight Menu++ settings, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).

 ### Powering on only shows a black screen after installing Unlaunch